-If you are a female entrepreneur who is either interested in starting or currently owns a business in Pennsylvania, there are many organizations and programs that offer services specifically geared toward supporting you and your business.
-The resources in this section range from local to national in scope, and offer specific opportunities and funding to women-owned businesses.
+If you are a female entrepreneur who is either interested in starting or currently owns a business in Pennsylvania, there are many organizations that offer services specifically geared toward supporting you and your business.
+The resources in this section range from local to national and offer specific opportunities and funding to women-owned businesses.

 Regional Resources (PA-DE-NJ)